 If you want to get to the heart of the P0010 code, you need to follow the steps outlined in your service manual.
-We’ve outlined a few generic steps that will put you on the right track.
+I’ve outlined a few generic steps that will put you on the right track.

 Follow these tips to get more details on the cause of the code.